eafit-apolo/apolo-users/docs/source/software/applications/partitionFinder/2.1.1/index.rst

 .. note::

-   If is the first time you need Partition Finder or you want to use it localy, you should create and load the environment.
+   If it is the first time you need Partition Finder or you want to use it locally, you should create and load the environment.

    :bash:`conda env create -f partitionFinder.yml`